 Ferritic stainless steel has similar properties to mild steel, but better corrosion resistance.
 This type of steel is commonly used in washing machines, boilers and indoor architecture.

-Precipitation Hardened stainless steels are chrome-nickel stainlesses which contain alloying additions such as aluminum, copper or titanium that allow them to be hardened by a solution and aging heat treatment.
-They can be either austenitic or martensitic in the aged condition.
+Precipitation Hardening stainless steels are chrome-nickel stainlesses which contain alloying additions such as aluminum, copper or titanium that allow them to be hardened by a solution and aging heat treatment.
+They can be either austenitic or martensitic in the ages condition.

 303 – 303 stainless is the most machinable of the austenitic grades of ss.
 With the addition of sulfur to this grade, the sulfur enhances the alloys machinability which is ordinarily difficult to machine.
 Applications for 303 is shafts, valve bodies, valve trim and food industry applications where 304 is normally used.
 303 stainless is resistant to atmospheric corrosion, food products, sterilization solutions and many organic chemicals as well as a variety of inorganic chemicals.